A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Experiment

 \subsubsection{Data Augmentation}

 To enhance data diversity, training images are recursively split in half until their height and width are both below 640 pixels.
 Each resulting sub-image undergoes eight augmentation transformations: rotations of 0$^{o}$, 90$^{o}$, 180$^{o}$, and 270$^{o}$, combined with horizontal flips.
-Furthermore, to improve performance on noiseless data, the original labels themselves are added to the training set, with their ground-truths set to their own values.
+Furthermore, to implement the ideal prior guidance discussed in Section \ref{sec:Noiseless}, we augment the training set by incorporating ground-truth edge maps as noiseless input samples, where each label serves as both the input and the target.